LGBTQ-Friendly Restaurants in San Juan

 Food is a universal language.

 When you taste the cuisine of another culture, you begin to unlock the secrets of that culture, to feel the love of its people.
-Nowhere is that more true than in San Juan, where a unique blend of Spanish, African, and American cuisine is spun into a unique, modern Caribbean creole.
+Nowhere is that truer than in San Juan, where a unique blend of Spanish, African, and American cuisine is spun into a unique, modern Caribbean creole.

 Throughout the neighborhoods of the city — including Old San Juan, Condado, Santurce, and Ocean Park — you’ll find street food down the block from haute cuisine, farm-to-table freshness, and creative takes on classic dishes.
 Some of the best restaurants are helmed by queer chefs, but all are welcoming, delicious, and uniquely Puerto Rico.